McFarland High School (Wisconsin)

 McFarland High School is a high school located in McFarland, in Dane County, Wisconsin.
 It is administered by the McFarland School District.
 The school's colors are Columbia blue, navy blue, and white and the mascot is the Spartan.

 Academics

-McFarland High School offers twelve AP (Advanced Placement) classes: calculus AB, calculus BC, physics, chemistry, biology, psychology, composition, literature, U.S. history, U.S. government, economics, and European history.

-The school year is divided into two semesters, each about eighteen weeks long.
-McFarland High School uses block scheduling, with the school day consisting of four 85 minute blocks.
-The schedule was changed for the 2014-2015 school year to an AB schedule.
-The AB schedule is similar to the block schedule.
-However, instead four quarters of four classes each, it was split up into two semesters of eight classes each with four classes on A-day and four classes on B-day.

 In 2016, a referendum to fund facility improvements was approved by voters.
 The referendum includes, a new baseball complex, auditorium, track, aquatic pool, and artificial turf for the football field.
 The football field, track, and baseball complex were completed in 2018.
 A new pool and auditorium were completed in 2019.

-Extracurricular activities

-Clubs at the McFarland High School include: